carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 That's pure business logic.
 A UseCase object, there is nothing related to databases, frameworks and so on.
 Cool.

-## Rating a post using the API
+## Rating a idea using the API

 During the day, your Product Owner comes to you and says:
- "by the way, a user should be able to rate a post using our mobile app.
+ "by the way, a user should be able to rate a idea using our mobile app.
 I think we will need to update the API, could you do it for this sprint?".
 Here's the PO again.
  This user story is